ahomu/Talkie/README.md

 ## Getting started

-Talkie.js contains one of the CSS and one of JavaScript.
+Talkie.js contains two of the CSS and one of JavaScript.

 - dist/talkie.min.css
 - dist/talkie.min.js
+- dist/talkie-default.min.css

-Next code is the simplest sample.
+Next code is the simplest example.

 ```html
 <html>